 Give your body plenty of time to adapt, and wait a couple of weeks before addressing any further adhesions.
 Gradual change is more sustainable as well as more comfortable.

 - This information is from Jeffrey Burch’s fascinating online class on bodywork to help lung movement.
-The two 1.5 hour video recordings and class notes are available here until mid-May.
-If you are interested in lung anatomy, embryology, and treatment, I recommend watching them.

 - Lung images taken from the video Lung Lobes & Fissures – Simple 3D Anatomy by About Medicine, Creative Commons Attribution license.